 Waterfront Toronto will convene a standing committee, the Waterfront Accessibility Advisory Committee (the Committee), comprising members who represent advocacy or professional organizations, and individuals with relevant expertise, most of whom will be persons with disabilities, as defined by Accessibility for Ontarians with Disabilities Act.

-The mandate of the Committee will include providing feedback, guidance, and advice to project teams and accessibility consultants when reviewing public realm related projects, as well as reviewing and recommending amendments to the Waterfront Accessibility Design Guidelines.
-Public realm projects including new construction and projects that have reached the end of their lifecycle or require upgrades being led by Waterfront Toronto will be reviewed by the Committee early in the design process (i.e., Schematic Design Phase) and additionally, if requested by the Committee.
+The mandate of the Committee will include providing feedback, guidance, and advice to project teams and accessibility consultants when reviewing public realm-related projects, as well as reviewing and recommending amendments to the Guidelines.
+Public realm projects being led by Waterfront Toronto, including new construction and projects that have reached the end of their lifecycle or require upgrades, will be reviewed by the Committee early in the design process (i.e., schematic design phase) and additionally, if requested by the Committee.
 The Committee's comments will also be shared with the Waterfront Toronto Design Review Panel during its review of projects.

-In cases, where the new elements are being implemented and guidance has not been provided in the Waterfront Accessibility Design Guidelines, the project team and accessibility consultant are expected to engage in a co-design session with the Waterfront Accessibility Advisory Committee to explore the ideas and potential gaps related to accessibility.
-Findings should be considered for future updates to the Waterfront Accessibility Design Guidelines.
+In cases, where new elements are being implemented and guidance has not been provided in the Guidelines, the project team and accessibility consultant are expected to engage in a co-design session with the Waterfront Accessibility Advisory Committee to explore the ideas and potential gaps related to accessibility.
+Findings should be considered for future updates to the Guidelines.